 Problem: The ac power adapter is connected to the computer and the working electrical outlet, but the power adapter (power plug) icon is not displayed in the Windows notification area.
+Also the ac power indicator does not light up.

 Solution: Do the following: